All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Body weight regulation is governed primarily by hormones, not calories.
 The key players:

 Insulin is the master storage hormone.
-When insulin is elevated, your body is in storage mode.
+When insulin is improved, your body is in storage mode.
 Fat oxidation is suppressed.
 Glucose is shuttled into cells.
 Triglycerides are stored.
-Chronically elevated insulin (hyperinsulinemia) effectively locks fat in adipose tissue, making weight loss physiologically difficult regardless of caloric intake.
+Chronically improved insulin (hyperinsulinemia) effectively locks fat in adipose tissue, making weight loss physiologically difficult regardless of caloric intake.

 Leptin is produced by adipose tissue and signals satiety to the hypothalamus.
 In obesity, leptin levels are paradoxically high but the brain becomes resistant to the signal.
 This leptin resistance creates a state where the body perceives starvation even when fat stores are abundant, driving hunger and metabolic slowdown.